Kaushik-Doddamani/IIT-Madras-DA2401-Machine-Learning-Lab-Assignment1/README.md

 ## 📁 Repository Structure

 * Describe your repository structure here.
-Explain about overall code organization
+Explain about overall code organization.

 ---

 ## 📦 Installation & Dependencies

-* Mention all the related instructions for installation of related packages for running your code
+* Mention all the related instructions for installation of related packages for running your code here.

 ---